Dadaab: Demographics

 Before the UNHCR base was opened, the local town population traditionally consisted of nomadic ethnic Somali pastoralists, who were mainly camel and goat herders.
 However, since the 1990s, an influx of refugees has dramatically shifted the demographics of the area.
 Most of the people living in Dadaab have fled various conflicts in the broader Eastern Africa region.
 The majority have come as a consequence of the civil war in southern Somalia as well as due to droughts.
 According to Human Rights Watch, most of these displaced persons belong to the Bantu ethnic minority population as well as the Rahanweyn clan.
 Most of the latter have migrated from the southern Jubba Valley and the Gedo region, while the remainder have arrived from Kismayo, Mogadishu and Bardera.

 In 2005, around 97% of registered refugees at Dadaab were Muslims from Somalia.
 The remainder mainly consisted of Muslims from the Somali Region (Ogaden) in Ethiopia, Ethiopian Christians and Sudanese Christians, totalling 4,000 individuals.
 While the Muslim minorities did not face any persecution, tensions with the Christian minorities were reportedly high.

 According to the UNHCR, 80% of residents were women and children and 95% were Somalia nationals as of mid-2015.
 Of the registered refugee population from Somalia, the number of men and women is equal, but only 4% of the total population is over the age of sixty.
 Each year, thousands of children are born in the Dadaab camps.
 A number of adults have spent their entire lives as refugees in the complex.

+In 2024, the camp was still over 97 percent Somali, but was also home to people from Democratic Republic of Congo, Sudan, South Sudan, Burundi, Eritrea and Ethiopia.

 Infrastructure

 The Dadaab refugee camp complex is so vast that it has been compared to a city, with urban features such as high population density, economic activity, and concentration of infrastructure.
 Like a typical urban area, Dadaab contains public service buildings such as schools and hospitals.
 The Ifo II camp, for example, includes religious spaces, a disability centre, police stations, graveyards, a bus station, and more.
 In addition, it is designed in a grid-like pattern, with the market on one side and a green belt at the centre of the many lines of tents.
 Despite these many amenities, however, the camps are crowded and have few signposts, making them confusing and difficult to navigate for new arrivals.

 Refugees in Dadaab typically live in tents, which are made of plastic sheeting and distributed by the UNHCR.
 Although many residents have voluntarily repatriated, the camps are still overcrowded and exceed their intended capacity.
-In addition to tents, some residents have built makeshift homes for shelter and to escape the heat of the sun.
+By 2024, many residents had built homes to escape the heat of the sun, using mud, metal sheets, and tree branches.
 On average, four people live together in each household.